marcelloziotti/curriculum/Curriculum.md

 ### Intel Corporation - Ferrara (Italy) - (Apr 2022, Present)

-#### Simulation and Modeling Engineer - SystemC and Simics Simulation - Technical Lead
+#### Simulation and Modeling Engineer - Simics Simulator - Technical Lead

 Building on my experience in single-IP simulation, I transitioned to SoC-level responsibilities such as interconnect design update, end-to-end usecases ownership, improvements to build systems, testing frameworks, and quality assurance processes.
 These contributions led to my promotion to Technical Lead, a role in which I guide colleagues and lead initiatives targeting to improve Intel's SoC simulation platforms.

 Key Contributions:

-- 💻 **Pantherlake Sideband Topology Update & First Boot:** Designed and validated a Sideband network to enable multi-die, multi-domain communication.
+- 💻 **Pantherlake Intel IOSF Sideband Topology Update & First Boot:** Modeled and validated an interconnect network to enable multi-die, multi-domain communication.
 Solved challenges with multicast messaging using smoke platform initialization tests.
 Drove together with Bios/FW and OS team first SoC boot to UEFI shell and Windows OS.
 - 🚀 **Build System Modernization:** Spearheaded the transition from Make to CMake with Ninja, reducing build times of Simics SoCs platforms by 70% (from 50 to 15 minutes).
 Coordinated with all IP teams to align on the new build process, improving developer efficiency and CI pipelines.
-- ✅ **Unit Testing Framework for IPs:** Developed a unit test framework for IP-level validation, enabling early issue detection before platform integration.
+- ✅ **Unit Testing Framework for Simics IPs:** Developed a unit test framework for Simics models, enabling early issue detection before platform integration.
 Ensured adoption by collaborating with technical leads and making unit testing mandatory for integration.
 - 🔧 **Code Quality and TDD Integration:** Integrated code coverage monitoring into GitHub workflows to prevent test coverage regressions.
 Advocated for and implemented Test-Driven Development (TDD) practices, driving a cultural shift towards robust and maintainable code.
+Currently adopted by 30 IPs, achieving coverage above 90%.
 - 🤝 **Technical Leadership:** Promoted to Technical Lead for contributions to simulation platforms and organizational efficiency.
-Mentored new hires and streamlined a code coverage tool, currently adopted by 30 IPs, achieving coverage above 90%.
+Mentored new hires and streamlined initiatives such as CMake migration, unit testing framework Simics models and code coverage check integrated into GitHub.

 ### Intel Corporation - Munich (Germany) - (Jul 2018, Apr 2022)

-#### Simulation and Modeling Engineer - SystemC and Simics Simulation
+#### Simulation and Modeling Engineer - SystemC and Simics Simulator

-When I transitioned into simulation modeling at Intel, I began working on SystemC IPs such as Audio and Camera models for Alderlake and Meteorlake Simics platforms, culminating with cross-team tasks on SystemC models like the Intel Sideband library update.
+When I transitioned into simulation modeling at Intel, I began working on SystemC IPs such as Audio and Camera models for Alderlake and Meteorlake Simics platforms, culminating with cross-team tasks on SystemC models like the Intel IOSF Sideband Interface library update.
 Over time, I transitioned to developing a brand new IP using Device Modeling Language (DML), taking on full end-to-end ownership.
 This involved collaborating with BIOS, firmware, software, and OS teams to enable use cases and validate functionality.
 My work culminated in a strong and ongoing partnership with Microsoft, fostering cross-team collaboration that continues to deliver impactful results.

 Key Contributions:

 - 🔈 **Audio IP and Hardware Communication Interfaces (Meteoralake):** Evaluated with architect teams the integration of embedded system interfaces such as I2C, I3C, SPI, UART to the Audio IP Simics SystemC model.
 - 🚀 **Build System Modernization:** Migrated the Audio IP build system from Make to CMake, achieving a 70% speedup in build times.
-- 🔧 **Intel Sideband SystemC Library Update:** Partnered with the Simics Simulator team the upgrade of the core Intel Sideband SystemC library to meet new architecture specifications.
+- 🔧 **Intel IOSF Sideband Interface SystemC Library Update:** Partnered with the Simics Simulator team the upgrade of the core Intel IOSF Sideband Interface SystemC library to meet new architecture specifications.
 - 📷 **Camera IP 3rd Party Integration (Meteorlake):** Integrated into a Simics SystemC model the Camera SystemC model developed by the IP team.
 Owned the end-to-end Simics validation.
 - :lock: **NVMe Data Encryption Modeling (Lunarlake):** Created brand new Simics DML (Device Modeling Language) model responsible of NVMe data encryption.
 Adopted Test-Driven Development (TDD) and validated functionality with the BIOS team using UEFI applications shifting left successfully the overall FW/SW/OS readiness.
 - 🤝 **Collaboration with Microsoft:** Running NVMe encryption flows on Simics helped Microsoft to detect and fix three critical bugs in the Windows OS pre-release.
 Microsoft found a great value in Simics SoC simuation, and the collaboration is continuing also for the upcoming SoCs like Pantherlake.